Actual Knowledge Gain as Privacy Loss in Local Privacy Accounting: Privacy Accounting in Fully Adaptive Composition

 \section{Privacy Accounting in Fully Adaptive Composition}

-Privacy accounting encompasses two main functions: (1) ensuring the DP guarantee of a composition and (2) monitoring the privacy loss during the composition.
+Privacy accounting encompasses two main functions \cite{rogers2016privacy}: (1) a privacy filter to ensure the DP guarantee of a composition and (2) a privacy odometer to monitor the privacy loss during the composition.
 In this section, we will focus on fully adaptive composition, where an adversary adaptively determines which query to execute based on the previous queries and their results.
-Fully adaptive composition is regarded as the most flexible form of adaptive composition, as it can represent any type of interaction between an adversary and an object, as long as the queries are executed sequentially. \cite{rogers2016privacy} introduced the concepts of privacy filter and odometer to implement these two functions in the context of CDP.
-The privacy filter ensures the DP guarantee of the composition, while the odometer monitors the privacy loss of the executed queries.
-This paper extends these concepts to the framework of LDP.
+Fully adaptive composition is regarded as the most flexible form of adaptive composition, as it can represent any type of interaction between an adversary and an object, as long as the queries are executed sequentially.